PlusHaze/TrayNotification/README.md

 ___

-### Setting a new tray overloads
+### Setting a new tray overload methods

 <p align="center">
-Finally, a short hand to changing the design of a tray animation is. tray.setTray();
+A short hand to changing the design of a tray animation is to use the setTray() overload methods as shown below.
 </p>

 ```java